 Pray practically.
 Good intentions don't naturally lead to good results.
 You have to have a plan.
-Pick Scripture by which to pray for your spouse, then put it on your dashboard and pray while on your morning commute.
+Pick Scripture to pray for your spouse, then put it on your dashboard and pray while on your morning commute.
 As you fold your spouse's laundry or mow the lawn, pray for them or use your lunch hour once a week to pray.
 Resist the temptation to turn this into an obligatory checklist.
-Instead, you can use this guide to remember how best to pray.
+Instead, you can use this article to remember how best to pray.

-Your spouse is God's gift to you; take time to speak with Him about that gift.
+Your spouse is God's gift to you; take time to speak with him about that gift.
 I wish I could say I prayed for Aaron for hours each day, but that's not the case.
 Some days, as I drift off to sleep, I just ask God to bless his work tomorrow and keep him safe.
 Recently, a Tuesday deadline approached too quickly and I was in knots by Monday night.
 To my delight, I finished writing the magazine article the next day with time to spare.
 It felt like my hours had multiplied — a specific answer to Aaron's prayer for my workday.

 Other than the Lord, no one knows me better than my spouse.
 When the two of them get together on my behalf, I'm blessed.